Luos-io/Documentation/tutorials/your-first-detection/embedded-app.md

 }
 ```

-3. **Finally ask the button value**
+3. Finally, ask for the button's value

-Now everything is ready, we can ask the button to send us it’s value.
+Now taht everything is ready, we can ask the button to send us its value:

 ```c
 void Switcher_Loop(void)